dinhsonhai132/MercuryLang/README.md

-**Warning ⚠: This programming language is currently under active development and is not yet stable.
-Using it may lead to unexpected behavior, including potential memory leaks and other critical issues.
-Many features are incomplete or experimental, and the language is not fully tested.
-It is strongly advised not to use this language for production or critical projects until development is fully completed and it has been thoroughly validated. (what would you expect from a 15 yrs kid?)**
+[WARNING] This programming language is still under active development and is not stable.
+Using it may cause unexpected behavior, memory leaks, or other critical issues.
+Many features are incomplete or experimental.
+It is strongly advised not to use this language in production or for important projects until development is fully completed and thoroughly validated.

 # 🪐 Mercury Programming Language